-Here’s a bit of free advice on credit repair.
-Do it yourself.
+Here’s a bit of free credit repair advice: do it yourself.

 Of course, some people say free advice is worth what you pay for it – nothing.